stephencweiss/stephencharlesweiss.com/content/blog/2018-10-25/a-beginners-guide-to-feature-branch-workflows-with-git.md

 ## Merge your pull request

-Once all feedback has been resolved, you’re ready to merge your feature into the main branch.
+Once all feedback has been resolved, you're ready to merge your feature into the main branch.

 During this process, you may have to resolve merge conflicts with the master branch.
 Since the goal is to always have a functioning master branch, this step is crucial to the continuity of the application.